openhealthcare/opal/doc/docs/reference/patient_list.md

 How we want to refer to this list on screen to users.

+#### PatientList.comparator_service

+A custom comparator service to set sort order within a list.
+Defaults to None.

 ## TaggedPatientList

 Tagged Patient Lists inherit from Patient Lists - as such they have all of the same methods and properties